-Everyone with any serious responsibility – be it your business, your job, your children, your family – have faced the issue of oh I feel trapped in a rut and I have no time at all.
+Anyone with any serious responsibility – be it your business, your job, your children, your family – has faced the issue of oh I feel trapped in a rut and I have no time at all.

 Well, I bring you the holy grail to free up time, all the while making more money and reducing stress.

 The Pareto Principle

 Named after the economist Vilfredo Pareto, the Pareto principle, also known as the 80/20 rule, the law of the vital few is an observation that roughly 80% of the effects come from 20% of the causes.

 20% of the wealthiest hold 80% of the world’s wealth.

 20% of the products create 80% of the profits.

 20% of all customers account for 80% of the revenue.

 20% of your friends cause 80% of the drama and problems.

 20% of stocks create 80% of the returns.